Photo by Trevor Mark

 Creole fare meets Italian cuisine at this intimate eatery.
-Its softshell crabs are some of the best you’ll ever taste.
+Its softshell crabs (when in season) are some of the best you’ll ever taste.

 8 p.m.
 Catch live jazz at The Bombay Club (830 Conti St.)

 Settle into a deep leather chair at this handsome restaurant/bar and enjoy the sounds of trad jazz, cocktail in hand.
 You’ll feel like you’re in a 1940s-era nightclub (and the martini glasses actually are vintage).
 Check the nightly offerings on the club’s live music schedule.

 10 p.m.
 Hit Bourbon Street